 To Cloud or Not to Cloud

 I love looking at the sky.
 Staring at the clouds, your imagination can run wild and you can invent wonderful stories about the shapes you see in them, but they always seem so far away out of your reach.
-For me, as a DBA, it was same with cloud computing.
+For me, as a DBA, it's the same with cloud computing.

 Cloud computing has been around for a long time, starting with Google Apps and Amazon AWS.
-Working in medium-sized companies has limited my exposure to them.
-About a year ago, I was asked to join a panel discussing IT for startups, where one of the most interesting issues raised was, “Should we use the cloud hosting solution”?
-My answer then was NO. Along the last year, my view about cloud computing has shifted to favoring cloud computing as a partial solution for startups.
+About a year ago, I was asked to join a panel discussing IT for startups, where one of the most interesting issues raised was: “Should we use the cloud hosting solution?”.
+My answer then was NO. Over the last year, my view about cloud computing has shifted to favoring cloud computing as a partial solution for startups.

 Scaling up and down is possible within a matter of hours.
-Moreover, you only pay for what use, and on an hourly basis.
-Meaning, if a new client comes along, you can palace a request for ten new servers, and within the next day you’ve received them fully load-balanced and ready to go.
+Moreover, you only pay for what you use, and on an hourly basis.
+Meaning, if a new client comes along, you can place a request for ten new servers, and within the next day, you’ve received them fully load-balanced and ready to go.